-We Manage Feelings We Are Respectful We Are Responsible We Follow Directions We Are Safe Expectation Percent Points by period A. Accepts responsibility for behavior.
+We Manage Feelings We Are Respectful We Are Responsible We Follow Directions We Are Safe Expectation Level Percent A. Accepts responsibility for behavior.
 B. Expresses feelings in an appropriate manner.
 C. Puts forth best effort at managing feelings.
-D. Uses self-management strategies (ie: breathing, quiet chair, other taols) E. Accepts REGULATION STATION and uses it appropriately.
+D. Uses self-management strategies (ie: breathing, quiet chair, other tools).
+E. Accepts REGULATION STATION and uses it appropriately.
 F. Accepts QUIET ROOM and uses it appropriately.
 A. Works quietly.
 B. Uses considerate language (what is said).
 C. Uses pleasant tone and mannerisms (attitude, how you say things).
 D. Waits patiently.
 E. Respects personal space, belongings, and feelings.
 A. On time.
 B. Have materials.
 C. In seat and ready to learn.
 D. Participate in class and/or activities.
 E. Ignore other's misbehavior.
 F. Accept feedback for actions or words.
 G. Stays on task and/or focused on the discussion or activity.
 H. Asks for and accepts help.
 I. Responsible for daily routines.
 J. Follows Social Contract.
 A. Follows directions from staff and/or complies with staff requests.
-B. Is in the area used at that time, C. Follows school and classroom rules.
+B. Is in the area used at that time.
+C. Follows school and classroom rules.
 A. Keep hands and feet to self.
 B. Regard other's personal space.
 C. Use materials as they are intended.
 D. Stay in assigned areas.
 E. Respect other's property.
 F. Avoid entering into or interfering with crisis situation.
 G. Move with purpose.
 H. Keep negative thoughts and opinions to self (be mindful of body language also).
 I. Uses self-management strategies.
 Definitions and Behavior Examples These expectations are school wide.
-Key and Scoring Rubric for Standard Behavior Plans 12 17 21 25 28 33 37 3 4 5 Demonstrates all behaviors A - E without any reminders.
+Key and Scoring Rubric for Standard Behavior Plans 0 4 8 12 17 21 25 29 33 37 42 Demonstrates all behaviors A - E without any reminders.
 Demonstrates all behaviors A - E without any reminders.
 Demonstrates all behaviors A - J without any reminders.
 Demonstrates all behaviors A - C without any reminders.
 Demonstrates all behaviors A - I without any reminders.
-Score of 3 or Standard Bel 50 11 12 13 Needs 1-2 reminders for any behaviors listed (A - E), and/or uses more than one REGULATION STATION (3 max).
+Score of 3 for Standard Be 46 50 54 Needs 1-2 reminders for any behaviors listed (A - E), and/or uses more than one REGULATION (3 max).
 Needs 1-2 reminders for any behaviors listed.
 Needs 1-2 reminders for any behaviors listed.
-Needs 1-2 reminders for any behaviors listed Needs 1-2 reminders for any behaviors listed.
-Score of 2 58 63 67 71 4 Needs 2-3 reminders for any behaviors listed AND is able to do F as expected (accepts and uses QR).
+Needs 1-2 reminders for any behaviors listed.
+Needs 1-2 reminders for any behaviors listed.
+Score of 2 havior Plans 58 63 67 71 Needs 2-3 reminders for any behaviors listed AND is able to do F as expected (accepts and uses QR) Needs 2 - 3 reminders for any behaviors listed.
 Needs 2 - 3 reminders for any behaviors listed.
 Needs 2 - 3 reminders for any behaviors listed.
 Needs 2 - 3 reminders for any behaviors listed.
-Needs 2 - 3 reminders for any behaviors listed.
-Score of 1 79 83 18 19 20 2 Needs more than 3 reminders for any behaviors listed.
+Score of 1 75 79 83 for safe Needs more than 3 reminders for any behaviors listed.
 Uses more than 1 QR.
-Requires restraint or seclusion room for safe management Needs more than 3 reminders for any behaviors listed.
+Requires restraint or seclusion room Needs more than 3 reminders for any behaviors listed Needs more than 3 reminders for any behaviors listed.
 Needs more than 3 reminders for any behaviors listed.
 Needs more than 3 reminders for any behaviors listed.
-Needs more than 3 reminders for any behaviors listed.
 Makes aggressive physical contact.
-Walks out of assigned area during lockdown, Score as O 92 96 21 22 23 24
+Walks out of assigned area during lockdown, Score as 0 3 5 87 92 96 100